midas-network/covid19-scenario-modeling-hub_archive/README.md

  Uptake data from the 2023-24 season will be provided.

 In this round, we assume that high-risk populations, of any age, are included in booster recommendations in scenarios C, D, E, & F. We define high-risk groups as those with underlying conditions putting them at increased risk of severe outcomes from COVID-19.
-Data on the population size and vaccine coverage of high and low risk groups is provided by state and age in Github.
-We assume that VE in high-risk groups is X%.
+Data on the population size and vaccine coverage of high and low risk groups is provided by state and age in GitHub.
+Teams can choose to adjust VE for high-risk and low-risk groups based on available evidence, although the population-level average VE against hospitalization should equal 75% on September 1.
 Data on increased risk of COVID-19 hospitalization from high risk groups can be found [here](https://academic.oup.com/cid/article/72/11/e695/5908300).

 Projected vaccine coverage curves for 2024-25 season, by age, state, and high-risk group, with population sizes of relevant age